 Typically, the largest varieties of volunteer opportunities are available in the spring or fall.
 (You are considered an adult if you are 18 years of age or older and not enrolled in classes for college credit.)
 We are fortunate to have hundreds of local high school and college students volunteering with us over the summer months.
-To allow them these opportunities, we will offer adult volunteer positions again in the spring.
+To allow them these opportunities, we will offer adult volunteer positions again in the fall.

 - Attend a group information session.
 Our next available group sessions will begin in August 2018.
 If interested in attending a session, please call the Friends' office beginning the week of August 13, 2018.

 - Schedule a personal interview with one of our volunteer coordinators.
 You will learn about available volunteer opportunities at this meeting.

 - Participate in a health appointment with Occupational Medicine.
 (There is no charge for this, nor need to schedule.
 All arrangements will be made for you through Friends of Strong).

 - Commit to three to four hours of volunteer activities per week for a minimum of one year.